JMcInerneyLab/groot/readme.md

 The `+q` bit of our input tells Gʀᴏᴏᴛ not to actually load the data, so we can do it ourselves.
 Groot works out what you mean most of the time, so `+q` is equivalent to `true`, `+query`, `query=true`, `q=1`, etc.
 The _import_directory_ bit of the output tells us where the sample lives.
-Write that down, and take note, your path will look different to mine.
+Write that down, and take note, your path will look different to mine!

 You can now load the files into Gʀᴏᴏᴛ: